dsrrenCodes/Projects/linkedin_offers/README.md

 ## Tutorial/Modifying the program

+Remember to change user agent.
+A list of user agents: https://user-agents.net/random

 To login to Linkedin, enter your user and password in line 12 and 14 respectively.

 To modify the program according to number of pages to scrap / type of job / country, follow through my comments in my code (under line 20 and 21)